mrturcot/Gentoo-Stuff/README.md

   - Gentoox86-64 AMDGPU (vaapi) OpenRC Gnome X11 Pipewire - Portage configs

- /etc/portage files inculded in this repo, could possibly serve as a drop-in replacement for other similar setups.
+ /etc/portage files inculded in this repo, could possibly serve as a drop-in replacements for other similar setups.

 **User needs to set**